czrpb/networkanalysis/learning/na101-basics/learn.md

 Networks

+- Overview (Slides 1-7)
   - by way of Example and Discussion
   - in the Real World
   - defined
-- deconstructed
+- Analytic (Slides 8-14)
   - Centrality
-- synthesized
+- Synthetic (Slides 15-)
   - Density
   -